Do you need to have buildings insurance

 Katrin Straub

-Are you planning to buy a property or do you already own a home?
-Many people wonder: Is building insurance necessary?
+Are you about to buy a property, or do you already own a home?
+Many people ask themselves: Do you need buildings insurance?
 This article explains when it becomes essential and how you can optimally protect your most valuable asset.

 The topic in brief and concise terms